Tochemey/goakt/README.md

 earthly +test
 ```

+## 📦 In Production

+This framework is used in production by the following projects/companies:

+- [Baki Money](https://www.baki.money/): AI-powered Expense Tracking platform that turns receipts into stories you can actually understand.

 ## 💬 Feedback

 Kindly use this [issue](https://github.com/Tochemey/goakt/issues/948) to give us your feedback that can help us enhance the framework.